omerwwazap/blog/_posts/2023-05-19-TRGR-Disputes-1_EN.md

 ---
 layout: post
-title: Disputes of Türkiye and Greece - Mediterranean Part 1
+title: Disputes of Türkiye and Greece - Eastern Mediterranean Part 1
 date: 2023-05-19 12:00 +0200
-categories: [Disputes, Mediterranean]
+categories: [International Relations, Mediterranean]
 tags: [English]     # TAG names should always be lowercase
 ---

+# The Eastern Mediterranean Dispute Part 1

-## History of the Disputes
+## Its History

 - History paragraph

 - Map showing timeline of areas

-### Problems in Aegean Sea

-- Islands not given to Greece

-- De militarization of islands
+## General Problems

-- map of islands
+- Breif of all on going disputes